Posts from March 2017.

 But he did mention "paid family leave," ever so briefly.

-Credit (or blame) for the concept of paid family leave goes to the President's daughter Ivanka, herself a businesswoman and ...
+Credit (or blame) for the concept of paid family leave goes to the President's daughter Ivanka, herself a businesswoman and mother of two young ...

 Robin Shea has 30 years' experience in employment litigation, including Title VII and the Age Discrimination in Employment Act, the Americans with Disabilities Act (including the Amendments Act).